The world is huge

 10 Things Not to Do at Airport Security

 Airport security is a nuisance, but it’s one travelers must accept if they wish to be able to fly around the world safely.
 The best you can hope for is to get through security as quickly and painlessly as possible.
-That means being prepared and avoiding airport security mistakes that will slow you and everyone else down, and maybe even get you into trouble with the TSA.
+That means being prepared and avoiding airport security mistakes that will slow you and everyone else down—or worse, get you into trouble with the TSA.

 The following 10 suggestions for what not to do at airport security will make you a savvier flyer, capable of breezing through the checkpoint like a pro.